|

 focusing on).
 To get the effect illustrated above, but at f/11, I could have opened the image

-in Photoshop, painstakingly traced the outline of the second bird from
+in Photoshop, traced the outline of the second bird from

 the right, and then applied a lens-blur

 filter to the rest of the image.
-This can take a lot of
+This isn’t always easy though, so it’s

 wide-aperture lens (if you have one).